 Hey there—I’m Tsh, founder of this community blog.
 Back in early 2007, my family and I moved to Turkey from Texas, essentially starting over from scratch.
 Not only did I not know the language, but I relearned how to do everything—from cooking to laundry to making friends.
 I felt like a toddler in a big, big world.

 So?
-I started a blog about living simply, my new modus operandi.
+I started a blog about living simply, since that was the name of my new game.
 Turned out I actually really loved the lifestyle, because it taught me who I really was, what really mattered in life, and the counter-cultural, upstream journey it requires.
 Simple living is both simple and difficult, but I wouldn’t want to live any other way.
 It’s worth it.

 Turns out there’s lots of other people who feel the same way.